Douglas Emhoff tours 988 call center for mental health

-WASHINGTON (AP) — Douglas Emhoff, the husband of Vice President Kamala Harris, on Friday will visit a 988 call center that’s part of the recently launched national hotline intended to help anyone experiencing a mental health emergency.
+WASHINGTON (AP) — Douglas Emhoff, the husband of Vice President Kamala Harris, on Friday visited a 988 call center that’s part of the recently launched national hotline intended to help anyone experiencing a mental health emergency.

-Emhoff, who has spoken out on the importance mental health for adults and children, and who last week addressed the pain of rising antisemitism, will meet with crisis counselors and call center operators in Hyattsville, Maryland, and receive a tour.
+Emhoff, who has spoken out on the importance of mental health for adults and children, and who last week addressed the pain of rising antisemitism, met with crisis counselors and call center operators in Hyattsville, Maryland.

+“Instead of calling 911 for emergency, we need to get everyone to know that it’s 988 for any issue that revolve around mental health or suicidal ideation or those feelings of being alone,” said Emhoff.
+He noted that the average hold time on calls is 32 seconds.

+The Biden administration wants to highlight the 988 helpline as a support system, particularly as the holiday season often brings up feelings of stress, anxiety and depression.

-“We think it’s important that we shed light on the resources available to any American dealing with mental health challenges or emotional distress,” White House press secretary Karine Jean-Pierre said Thursday.
+“We think it’s important that we shed light on the resources available to any American dealing with mental health challenges or emotional distress,” White House press secretary Karine Jean-Pierre said Thursday after noting Boss’ death.

 The 988 helpline, launched in July, is staffed with mental health counselors around the country and was designed to be as easy to remember as the emergency line, 911.
 Those needing help can call or text.